AnimeshGarg1503/Olympics-2024/README.md

 ### Key Features
 - **Automated Data Extraction**: A Python script that downloads the latest Olympics dataset from Kaggle, unzips it, and converts CSV files to Excel format.
 - **Data Storage and Analysis**: The transformed data is stored in SQL Server, where crucial insights are derived using SQL queries.
 - **Dynamic Dashboards**: The analyzed data is visualized through interactive Tableau dashboards.
+The user can filter based on the country and get important information about various statistics.

 ## Data Source
-The dataset is sourced from [Kaggle](https://www.kaggle.com/), where it is updated daily.
+The dataset is sourced from [Kaggle](https://www.kaggle.com/datasets/piterfm/paris-2024-olympic-summer-games), where it was updated daily during the course of Paris Olympics 2024.

 ## Project Structure
 - `scripts/`: Contains the Python scripts for data extraction and transformation.